 Death of a spouse

 Retirement assets are often split up as part of a divorce settlement through a qualified domestic relations order (QDRO).
-A QDRO is a legal arrangement that either recognizes an alternate payee’s right to receive (in this case the ex-spouse) or assigns to that alternate payee all or a portion of his or her former spouse’s retirement account balance and/or pension benefits.1
+A QDRO is a legal arrangement that either recognizes an alternate payee’s right to receive (in this case, the ex-spouse) or assigns to that alternate payee all or a portion of his or her former spouse’s retirement account balance and/or pension benefits.

 Chances are, when you’re suddenly single, you may be taking a cut in your income, so you may need to adjust your budget accordingly.
 Start by listing your essential expenses (housing, food, insurance, transportation, etc.) and your discretionary expenses (dinners out, vacations, clothing, etc.).
 Try to match reliable sources of income (salary, Social Security, pension, etc.) to your essential expenses and see where you might trim your discretionary spending.
-Try Fidelity’s Budget Snapshot.
+Create a budget with our Budget Checkup.

 What you’ll have and what you’ll need for insurance can change dramatically when you lose a spouse through death or divorce.
 It’s important to take a careful look at all the different types of insurance that are available, to see where you may need to adjust your coverage.
 Be sure to review:

-If you divorce, you have to consider (1) changing the beneficiary on your life insurance if it is currently your ex-spouse, and (2) purchasing or modifying your coverage to adequately protect your children if either of you die.
-In fact, divorce settlements can require that both parents purchase life insurance if there are children involved.3
+If you divorce, you have to consider (1) changing the beneficiary on your life insurance if it is currently your ex-spouse, and (2) purchasing or modifying your coverage to adequately protect your children if either you or ex-spouse dies.

-Health insurance.
-Even if your spouse carried your family’s health insurance coverage, you can continue to maintain it for a period of time, whether you get divorced or become widowed.4 Through the Consolidated Omnibus Budget Reconciliation Act (COBRA), if you’re going to lose health benefits (because of death, divorce, job loss, etc.), you can continue coverage for up to 36 months, as long as you pay the premiums—which can be up to 102% of the cost to the plan.
+Through the Consolidated Omnibus Budget Reconciliation Act (COBRA), if you’re going to lose health benefits (because of death, divorce, job loss, etc.), you can continue coverage for up to 36 months—so long as you pay the premiums, which can be up to 102% of the cost to the plan.

-Because COBRA coverage is expensive in many cases and doesn’t last indefinitely, you may want to check out other insurance options, whether through your own employer or by evaluating individual plans.
-Today, there are many affordable individual health insurance plans, with costs based on access to physicians and hospitals.
+Because COBRA coverage is expensive in many cases and doesn’t last indefinitely, you may want to check out other insurance options, whether through your own employer or by evaluating individual plans available through the Affordable Care Act (ACA).

-Disability insurance.
-We all hope we never have a need for it, but disability insurance is one of the least understood and most useful ways of protecting ourselves and our loved ones.
+We all hope we will never need it, but disability insurance is one of the least understood and most useful ways of protecting ourselves and our loved ones.
 What if you were injured or sick and couldn’t go to work?
 Disability insurance is designed to protect you and your loved ones against lost income.
-Read Viewpoints: "Insure your paycheck.
+Read Viewpoints: "How to insure your paycheck."

 When you’re suddenly single, your credit can be among your most valuable assets—so protect it wisely.
-After the divorce or death of a spouse, you may want to request a copy of your credit report to take inventory of all the accounts that are open in your name and/or jointly with your former spouse.
+After divorce or the death of a spouse, you may want to request a copy of your credit report to take inventory of all the accounts that are open in your name and/or jointly with your former spouse.
 You can request a free copy of each of your three reports once a year at AnnualCreditReport.com.

-If you’re divorced, you’ll want to close joint credit accounts and shift to single accounts so that an ex-spouse can’t affect your credit rating.
-If you’re widowed, contact all three credit bureaus (Experian, Equifax, and TransUnion) to let them know your spouse has passed away, to keep others from falsely establishing credit in his or her name.
+If you’re divorced, you’ll want to close joint credit accounts and shift to single accounts so that an ex-spouse’s credit score won’t affect your credit rating.
+If you’re widowed, contact all three credit bureaus (Experian, Equifax, and TransUnion) to let them know that your spouse has passed away, to keep others from falsely establishing credit in his or her name.

 Unfortunately, a surviving spouse is often responsible for paying the deceased spouse’s credit card bills, whether these were joint or individual accounts.
-It’s always worth calling the credit card company, however, to negotiate better payment terms.
+It’s always worth calling the credit card company, however, to negotiate better payment terms if necessary.

-Here’s some good news: Even if you’re now on your own, Social Security recognizes that you were once part of a married couple, and offers benefits to both surviving and ex-spouses.
+Even if you’re now on your own, Social Security recognizes that you were once part of a married couple, and offers benefits to both surviving and ex-spouses.
 Widows and ex-spouses are generally entitled to 50% of their former spouse’s Social Security benefits, if those benefits would be greater than their own Social Security benefits.2